-These rules are adopted in addition to any other local rules of the district courts in Grayson County.
+These rules are adopted in addition to any other local rules of the district courts in Taylor County.
 These rules do not supersede or replace any previously adopted local rules.
-These rules are in addition to current local rules regarding electronic court documents (fax filing).

 Rule 1.3 Electronic Filing Optional Unless Ordered by Court